cloudposse/docs/content/faq/is-it-possible-to-use-only-some-parts.md

 ---
-title: "Is it possible only use some parts of the Cloud Posse solution?
+title: "Is it possible to only use some parts of the Cloud Posse solution?
 (For example, only leverage automated deployments)"
 description: "Short answer: yes, but your mileage may vary."
 ---

 # Question

-Is it possible only use some parts of the Cloud Posse solution?
+Is it possible to only use some parts of the Cloud Posse solution?
 (For example, only leverage automated deployments)

 # Answer